DocuTAP/automated-alpha/README.md

 server in both TierPoint and AWS.
 Currently, this application will download and extract a database based on the config.yml file, scrub(anonymize) the database, and run any complimentary restore scripts.
-To execute the application, simply verify that Ruby is included in your Windows PATH and run the following command:
+To execute the application, simply verify that Ruby is included in your Windows PATH and run the following command from the directory of restore.Backup.rb:
 **ruby restoreBackup.rb**.

 ## Purpose